 Why Should You Apply?

 There are many reasons this type of loan may be attractive when compared to a regular loan.
-For example, if you want money to cover purchasing a property before selling your current real estate, these funds can bridge the gap without demanding too much time and effort.
+For example, if you want money to cover the purchase of an investment property before selling your current real estate, these funds can bridge the gap without demanding too much time and effort.
 You can also use this financing to access equity for renovations or other projects.
-If you’re self-employed or otherwise don’t have access to W-2s and other tax documents, this lending could be an excellent option when compared to a conventional loan.
+If you’re a self-employed borrower or otherwise don’t have access to W-2s and other tax documents such as tax returns, this lending could be an excellent option when compared to a conventional loan.

 What Can You Do To Qualify?